sharpsensoruser/sharp-sensor-demos/sharp_dc6s4zn3101_demo_csharp/Readme.md

 The application has various options for logging the UART data to a log file and to the screen.

-Developed using Visual Studio 2019.

 This is a demo only, not intended for production use.

+The bin\Release folder contains an EXE which you can run without having to build the program.

 ## Build Notes

+Developed using Visual Studio 2019.

-There is a NuGet package in the packages folder which needs to be unzipped into the folder.
+There is a NuGet package (zip file) in the packages folder which needs to be unzipped into the folder.